adrianjhpc/cirrus-website/access/grant.md

 application as required.

-**Cost of access to Cirrus is still being finalised, if you wish to include Cirrus on a grant applicatoin then please contact the [Cirrus Helpdesk](/support/).**
+**Cost of access to Cirrus is still being finalised, if you wish to include Cirrus on a grant application then please contact the [Cirrus Helpdesk](/support/).**